 We are a small family farm in west central Ohio providing to our local community: fresh veggies, sustainably grown grain crops, local wool fleeces and yarn, eggs, honey, and maple syrup.

 Wow 2018 flew by.
 All in all it was a pretty good year.
 The second year of our CSA went well as we maintained our small number of 15 shareholders.
 As always we figured out a few things and a few others flopped, making it all balance out.
-We will definitely be continuing it on in 2019.
+In 2019 we will be trying out a ‘farm store’ instead of a traditional CSA, in order to allow our customers some choice and flexibility in their produce.
+The market will be open Thursday and Fridays 10am - 6pm and Saturdays 1-4 pm.
+Though we will try to be present during those hours there will be a self serve system in place if we happen to be busy in the garden when you stop by.
+This market should be open by mid May.

 We continue to raise fiber animals, Romeldale/California Variegated Mutant (CVM) sheep and pygora goats and received our first batch of mill spun yarn from our flock!
 We were fortunate enough to have had five beautiful lambs in the spring of 2018, 2 ewes and 3 rams (2 ewes and 1 ram are still available).
 We did have one scare with Spot this year as she ruptured her Achilles and had to have surgery at Ohio State University.
 Thankfully she has recovered after months in a cast and many more months confined to the barn with minimal mobility.
 She will more than likely be added to our list of sheep kept on the farm solely for wool production.